Home

 BBFA468B-8395-4CD3-A0F7-6217303B8626.jpeg

-The heart of the sun is made from pure hydrogen; it burns at an unimaginable 27 million degrees Fahrenheit and is the source of the sun’s power.
-A process called Nuclear Fusion occurs in the core—billion upon billion hydrogen atoms that make up the core are subjected to intense pressure that pushes individual atoms together to create a new element, helium.
-This complex synthesis makes the sun what it is, so you could say that the core of the sun is the true sun… The core is what gives life to all the exterior layers of the sun, which are always in synch and responding to its heart.
+The core of the sun comprises of pure hydrogen, and it burns at an unimaginable 27 million degrees fahrenheit and is the source of the sun’s power.
+Nuclear Fusion occurs in the core—billion upon billion hydrogen atoms are subjected to intense pressure which pushes individual atoms together to create a new element, helium.
+This complex synthesiis what makes the sun what it is, so you could say that the core of the sun is the true sun.
+The core is what gives life to all the exterior layers of the sun, which are always in synch and responding to its heart.

 Human life is mere seconds compared to the lifespan of our sun and the many other stars encompassing our galaxy and the vast universe.
 With all this time ticking away, I want to make something out of this life; and like the dust and gas that stars leave behind when they die, I too want to leave pieces of myself and of my heart when I am gone—my art and my poetry is what will stay here, hopefully, inspiring and motivating others to see and live their lives creatively and introspectively.